Tiendil/blog.feeds.fun/content/posts/2025-002-release-1-18-public-collections/en.md

 - [Scientific Papers](https://feeds.fun/show/scientific-papers) for latest research papers.
 - [Entrepreneurship & Startups](https://feeds.fun/show/entrepreneurship) for the latest business insights.

-Tag filters are now reflected in the URL, allowing you to easily share specific subsets of news, such as [new machine learning papers](https://feeds.fun/show/scientific-papers/machine-learning) or [networking news](https://feeds.fun/show/entrepreneurship/networking).
+Tag filters are now reflected in the URL, allowing you to easily share specific subsets of news, such as [new machine learning papers](https://feeds.fun/show/scientific-papers/machine-learning) or [professional networking news](https://feeds.fun/show/entrepreneurship/networking).

 Besides this, we made some other improvements: